aajuvonen/holocosmo/doc/CONTRIBUTING.md

 ### 1. Create New HC-Tagged Files

-For each new HC entry, run the init_hc_entry.py script as explained above.
+For each new HC entry, run the hc_entry.py script as explained above.
 For example:

-  python init_hc_entry.py "Entangled gravity simulation" --categories MOD NBK DOC
+  `python hc_entry.py "Entangled gravity simulation" --categories MOD NBK DOC`

 This will generate:
 - A new modeling script (e.g., src/modeling/HC-XYZ-MOD_entangled_gravity_simulation.py)